Parallax: Photogrammetry

-When viewed through a stereo viewer, aerial picture pair offers a pronounced stereo effect of landscape and buildings.
+When viewed through a stereo viewer, an aerial picture pair offers a pronounced stereo effect of landscape and buildings.
 High buildings appear to "keel over" in the direction away from the center of the photograph.
 Measurements of this parallax are used to deduce the height of the buildings, provided that flying height and baseline distances are known.
 This is a key component of the process of photogrammetry.

 Photography

 Parallax error can be seen when taking photos with many types of cameras, such as twin-lens reflex cameras and those including viewfinders (such as rangefinder cameras).
 In such cameras, the eye sees the subject through different optics (the viewfinder, or a second lens) than the one through which the photo is taken.
 As the viewfinder is often found above the lens of the camera, photos with parallax error are often slightly lower than intended, the classic example being the image of a person with their head cropped off.
 This problem is addressed in single-lens reflex cameras, in which the viewfinder sees through the same lens through which the photo is taken (with the aid of a movable mirror), thus avoiding parallax error.

 Parallax is also an issue in image stitching, such as for panoramas.

 Contax III rangefinder camera with macro photography setting.
 Because the viewfinder is on top of the lens and near the subject, goggles are fitted in front of the rangefinder and a dedicated viewfinder is installed to compensate for parallax.

 Failed panoramic image due to the parallax, since the axis of rotation of the tripod is not the same as the focal point.